feinstaub/webextension_local_filesystem_links/README.md

 - <del>Check why the preferences of the addon are not saved</del>
 - <del>Test whitelist setting (once the preferences are saved)</del>
 - Add unit tests
-- test code with validation tool from mozilla
+- <del>test code with validation tool from mozilla</del>
-- check if I push this to the mozilla addon gallery
+- <del>check if I push this to the mozilla addon gallery.
+I'll merge this repo into feinstaub's repository.</del>